-“This is a great moment for technology as an enabler and disruptor to solve big problems,” says NotCo’s president regarding the fast growth of foodtech during 2019.
+“This is a great moment for technology as an enabler and disruptor to solve big problems,” says NotCo’s country manager regarding the fast growth of foodtech during 2019.
 And this paradigm shift has never been more representative in Latin America in so many sectors.

 In the mobility market, Uber started a real shift to decentralize a market then dominated by taxis, something that led to protests in Brazil and Latin America as soon as the solution arrived in those countries.
 Despite all the resistance, the company offered a solution to a problem and met a consumer need, no wonder today São Paulo is one of the main markets for the company globally and the difficulties regarding acceptance in Latin American cities is long behind the company’s history.

 With a less controversial history, but in a sector as deeply bureaucratic as the animal food industry in Brazil, Nubank also faced the challenge of completely changing the banking sector, bringing innovation to formerly outdated institutions and solving long-standing issues of Brazilians.
 The result was a huge audience loyal to Nubank that has been reshaping the sector, pushing the banks to rethink their models, in order to face the new competition model.
 No wonder the Brazilian unicorn is already valued at $10 billion.